Start Printed Page 44015

 To use Grants.gov, you must already have a DUNS number and you must also be registered and maintain registration in SAM.
 We strongly recommend that you do not wait until the application deadline date to begin the application process through Grants.gov.

 You must submit all of your application documents electronically through Grants.gov.
 Applications must include electronic signatures.
 Original signatures may be required if funds are awarded.

-After electronically submitting an application through Grants.gov, you will receive an automatic acknowledgement from Grants.gov that contains a Grants.gov tracking number.
+After applying electronically through Grants.gov, you will receive an automatic acknowledgement from Grants.gov that contains a Grants.gov tracking number.

-If you want to submit a paper application, send it to the State Office located in the State where you are headquartered.
+If you want to submit a paper application, send it to the State Office located in the State where the Project will primarily take place.
 You can find State Office contact information at: http://www.rd.usda.gov/contact-us/state-offices.

 The organization submitting the application will be considered the lead entity.
 The Contact/Program Manager must be associated with the lead entity submitting the application.

-(a) Form SF-424, “Application for Federal Assistance.”—The application for federal assistance must be completed by the lead entity as described in Section C.1. of this Notice.
-Your application must include your DUNS number and SAM (CAGE) code and expiration date.
+(a) Form SF-424, “Application for Federal Assistance.”
+The application for Federal assistance must be completed by the lead entity as described in Section C.1. of this Notice.
+Your application must include your DUNS number and SAM Commercial and Government Entity (CAGE) code and expiration date (or evidence that you have begun the SAM registration process).
 Because there are no specific fields for a CAGE code and expiration date, you may identify them anywhere you want to on the form.
-If you do not include the CAGE code and expiration date and DUNS number in your application, it will not be considered for funding.
+If you do not include the DUNS number in your application, it will not be considered for funding.
 The form must be signed by an authorized representative.

 - Number of businesses assisted;